-The South West is in general is so warm and welcoming to families but there are a few places that are special, here is a few of them.
+The South West of WA is in general is so warm and welcoming to families but there are a few places that are special places around Margaret River that are perfect for eating out with kids, here is a few of them.

 Yallingup is a stunning part of the world; it has pristine beaches, beautiful natural bushland and gourmet food.
 Nested liked a jewel amongst rolling hills and vineyards is Aravina Estate.
 Aravina looks like something out of a picture book with its classic architecture and beautiful colourful gardens.
 There are also a few pleasant surprises like the luxury sports car gallery and European designed, fully fenced playground.

 The food is world class and the chefs pride themselves in using high quality local ingredients and have their own kitchen garden.